GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 produces output data.
 A pipeline's transformations might include filtering, grouping, comparing, or joining data.

-### Launch your pipeline on the Dataflow Service
+### Launch your pipeline on the Cloud Dataflow service

 Use Python to launch your pipeline on the Cloud Dataflow service.
-The running pipeline is referred to as a *job.*
+The running pipeline is referred to as a *job*.

 ```bash
 python -m apache_beam.examples.wordcount \